United States Lighthouse Service: World War I

 During World War I and the period following, several technological advances contributed to the automation of lighthouses, rendering human occupancy unnecessary.
 A device for automatically replacing burned-out electric lamps in lighthouses was developed and placed in several light stations in 1916.
 A bell alarm warning keepers of fluctuations in the burning efficiency of oil-vapor lamps was developed in 1917.
-In the same year, the first experimental radiobeacon was installed in a lighthouse.
+In the same year, the first experimental radio beacon was installed in a lighthouse.
 The only lightvessel of the service sunk by enemy action was the LV-71 on August 6, 1918.
-After the sinking of the SS Merak by the near Diamond Shoals, North Carolina LV-71 rescued the survivors but was sunk as well shortly thereafter.
+After the sinking of the SS Merak by the near Diamond Shoals, North Carolina LV-71 rescued the survivors, but was sunk, as well, shortly thereafter.
 Nobody was hurt in the action because the German commander allowed the Americans to evacuate the ship before firing.